Prague-East District

 Prague-East District (okres Praha-východ) is a district in the Central Bohemian Region of the Czech Republic.
 Its capital is Prague.
-The most populated town of the district is Brandýs nad Labem-Stará Boleslav.
+The most populous town of the district is Brandýs nad Labem-Stará Boleslav.

 Administrative division

 Prague-East District is divided into two administrative districts of municipalities with extended competence: Brandýs nad Labem-Stará Boleslav and Říčany.

 List of municipalities

 Towns are marked in bold and market towns in italics: